 If you intend to study in a country different from the one in which you live, the rules are very complex so it is worth being very clear ahead of time what they are.
 Not all of the UK nations, for example, will fund you to do a second degree.
 See our funding information for more details.

 One important thing to note is that in England, the master’s funding available for speech and language therapy degrees is not the usual master’s loan available in non-healthcare subjects.
 Instead it’s the same package available to undergraduates, which includes access to a £5,000 grant for each year of study, in addition to a student loan.

 If you live in England, you might have concerns about taking on a student loan, or in some cases a second loan, and paying it back.

 This article from Money Saving Expert looks at the facts, for example, did you know that the amount you pay back is related to how much you earn after graduating, not how big your loan is?

 The main difference between an apprenticeship and the traditional university route is that as an apprentice, you will be an employee, not a student.

 The academic degree element of the apprenticeship is funded by the government and you will earn an apprenticeship wage while you study.

 You will be paid by your employer for both the time you are in the workplace and the time you are in academic learning.
 You will not have a student loan.

 However, the apprenticeship is likely to take longer than a traditional course – around four years for an undergraduate apprenticeship.

-If you think this is the route for you then the best option might be to seek an SLT assistant post and ask your employer if they are planning to be involved in the speech and language therapy apprenticeship scheme.
+If you think this is the route for you then the best option might be to seek an assistant SLT/support worker post and ask your employer if they are planning to be involved in the speech and language therapy apprenticeship scheme.